calaldees/TeachProgramming/teachprogramming/static/docs/unit1-projects.md

 * 3Bit Grey Code (and vice versa) http://en.wikipedia.org/wiki/Grey_code

 ### Techniques

 * This project will assess Grey Codes, Suitable Test data and Algorithm design
+    * Do not use built in language tools (This is a one liner in most languages)
-    * To convert to and from grey codes I suggest a lookup table and the use of a Linear Search.
+    * To convert to and from grey codes I suggest a lookup table and the use of a Linear Search
 * Create automated tests for your code - use the `assert` statement - Do this before you code your solution
     * ```python
         assert bin2dec("11") == 3